 Tuk Tuk Gozo is an excellent way to discover the best places to visit around Malta’s sister island of Gozo.
-Taking a chauffeured Tuk Tuk (which seats up to 6 people) makes for a really fun way to spend a day out and about in Gozo.
+Taking a chauffeured Tuk Tuk (which seats up to 6 people) makes for a really fun way to spend a day out and about on Gozo island.

 This tour is offered by reputable tour operator Yippee tours at a single ticket fee that includes everything you need for the day, including hotel transfers.
 Each tour is led by an experienced and knowledgeable driver, who speaks multiple languages.

 The Tuk Tuk vehicles used can accommodate up to 6 passengers, making them ideal for small groups and families with kids.
 On busier days several Gozo Tuk Tuks will follow each other on the route while drivers give info at each stop in multiple languages.

 Price: €79 for adults, €55 for children.

 TIP: Use the coupon code MALTA5 to get a 5% discount!

 Read on to find out why that’s really good value and a much better alternative to hop-on/hop-off tours!

 In short: You get everything you need for the day, making it a much more convenient and efficient way to discover Gozo than hop-on-hop-off tours, walking tours and using public transport.

 Yippee offers a very flexible and fair cancellation policy:

 There’s limited availability during spring and summer (April – October), so booking online in advance is advised.
 Select your preferred date and the number of participants and pay online.